 The user you select does not have permission to see the data.

-The data is from a Tableau Server data source that was published with data source filters, user calculations, impersonation, or other user reference.
+The data is from a Tableau Server data source that utilizes data source filters, user calculations, impersonation, or other user references.

 To learn more about user filters, see Restrict Access at the Data Row Level.